Professor Hugo Dobson FAcSS

 Professor Dobson is currently investigating the transition from the G8 to G20 in light of the global rebalancing of power as seen in the rise of countries like China and India and the recent global economic crisis.
 In particular, he is interested in understanding how Japan is managing this process particularly in a forum like the G20.
-To this end, he attended the G20 Summit in Cannes in November 2011 and the G8 Summit in Chicago in May 2012
+To this end, he attended a number of G20 and G7 summits as a Policy Analyst in recent years.

 He has also recently published a third edition of the co-authored textbook Japan’s International Relations: Politics, Economics and Security, whilst conducting research for a new book on the role of former prime ministers in Japanese politics.

 East Asia and Global Governance - a guide to the 2016 G7 and G20 Summits hosted in East Asia

 Professor Dobson welcomes the opportunity to supervise promising Ph.D. students across a broad range of topics related to international relations and Japan.

 He has previously [co-]supervised successful Ph.D. theses on topics including Southeast Asian approaches to conflict resolution, Japanese approaches to humanitarianism, Japan’s regional institution-building initiatives, and China’s aid policies.

 He is currently [co-]supervising Ph.D. theses on the impact of globalisation on Japan’s security policies, Japan’s territorial disputes in the East Asian region, and Japan’s relations with North Korea.